ericsherman4/cpp-directX-series1/NOTES.md

 #### struct
 - Very similar to classes except that all the members default to public instead of private. struct is for simple objects that don't have much internal behavior.
-- You can initialize structs with {} initializer if they have no private data and specify no constructors.
+- You can initialize structs with {} initializer if they have no private data and specify no constructors (you can have functions defined inside of structs!).
 ```C++
 struct vec2
 {